majkel89/dbase/README.md

 ### Filters

-Although values are automatically converted based on column type sometimes it is required to perform additional processing.
+Although values are automatically converted based on column type sometimes it is necessary to perform additional processing.
 To achieve that you can add filters on columns.

 #### Using filters